- Publications and resources

 We will provide one scholarship per year over a period of three years commencing in July 2018 to an individual who meets the selection criteria and can demonstrate a commitment to achieving the highest of personal and professional standards.
 Each scholarship will be to the value of $15,000 (plus GST).

-- The scholarship is personal to the recipient and cannot therefore be transferred to another, or redeemed for cash or kind.
+- The scholarship is personal to the recipient and cannot be transferred to anyone else or redeemed in any other way.

 The scholarship organisers